 South Florida is characterized by its unique, diverse ecosystems including: the Northern Everglades covering the Kissimmee River, Lake Okeechobee, Caloosahatchee River and St. Lucie River watersheds; and the Southern Everglades encompassing the watersheds south of Lake Okeechobee to the Florida Keys.
 Over many decades of development, agriculture and increased urbanization significantly changed the hydrology, water quality and ecology of ecosystems throughout the 16-county region.
 Today, a wide variety of restoration and water quality and quantity improvement projects and programs are underway to protect and restore South Florida's ecosystem from the Kissimmee River to Florida Bay.
 Blue-green algae and red tide events in the summer of 2018 brought new focus on water resource management in Florida.
 Less than 48 hours after taking office in January 2019, Governor Ron DeSantis signed the Achieving More Now For Florida's Environment (19-12) Executive Order and in July 2020, enacted a comprehensive water bill, implementing additional recommendations from the Blue Green Algae Task Force, state agencies, and the public.
-Governor DeSantis called for a \$2.5 billion investment over four years for the protection of water resources, an increase of \$1 billion over the previous four years.
+Governor DeSantis called for a \$2.5 billion investment over four years for the protection of water resources.
 Since Gov. DeSantis took office, more than \$2 billion in state funds have been allocated for Everglades restoration and the protection of water resources.
 Most of the District's Everglades projects are funded by these state appropriations through the support of the Governor and the Florida Legislature.
+The scheduling and sequence for implementation of CERP, Foundation, and Operational Modification projects is in the Integrated Delivery Schedule (IDS).
+The IDS provides the sequencing strategy for planning, designing, and constructing projects based on ecosystem needs, benefits, and available funding.

-Comprehensive Everglades Restoration Plan (CERP) Projects
+Key Comprehensive Everglades Restoration Plan (CERP) Projects

 - Everglades Agricultural Area (EAA) Reservoir Project

 - Caloosahatchee Reservoir

 - C-44 Reservoir and Stormwater Treatment Area

+- Lake Okeechobee Watershed Restoration Project

 - Old Tamiami Trail Roadbed Removal

 - Indian River Lagoon South Components

 - Picayune Strand Restoration Project

 - Biscayne Bay Coastal Wetlands

+- Broward County Water Preserve Area

+- Western Everglades Restoration Plan

+- Biscayne Bay Southeastern Everglades Ecosystem Restoration